tolgaulukan/tolgaulukan/README.md

 <h2>  Accomplishments:</h2>

-  - Completed a course in software engineering at General Assembly
+  - Completed a course in software engineering at General Assembly - 2022
+  - Knowledge in technologies such as HTML, CSS, JS, Node, React, SQL, C#, Unity
+  - I’m currently working on projects involving game development learning new technologies to develop projects.

 <h2> 🤳 Connect with me:</h2>